adrienaury/owl/README.md

 ### Owl CLI

-Owl CLI respect the UNIX philosophy :
+First principle : Owl CLI respect the UNIX philosophy.

-* Write programs that do one thing and do it well.
+> Write programs that do one thing and do it well.\
-* Write programs to work together.
+> Write programs to work together.\
-* Write programs to handle text streams, because that is a universal interface.
+> Write programs to handle text streams, because that is a universal interface.
+>
+> -- <cite>Douglas McIlroy, inventor of Unix pipelines</cite>

 How ?

-* manage realms, units, users and groups - that's it
+* it's simple, no complicated fanciness (like in LDAP for example)
 * read inputs as json on the standard input by default
 * write outputs as json on the standard output by default
 * write logs on the standard error by default

+Second principle : Owl is a devops tool.

+Why ?

+* it can be used by a human operator or automated by scripting
+* local configuration is stored "as code" in the current directory
+* every object can be serialized as JSON or YAML, if you need to store them in a code repository (like Git)

 #### Examples